smunozan/datamex_082020/module-1/python-project/README.md

 2. Download this folder (PYTHON-PROJECT)

-3. In your terminal, go to "your-code" folder inside the "PYTHON-PROJECT" folder (the one that we just downloaded before)
+3. In your terminal, go to "Code" folder inside the "PYTHON-PROJECT" folder (the one that we just downloaded before)

 4. Launch the command "python main.py"